-I never thought I would use my blog spot to write a review about a movie, but this TV One biopic was so incredibly bad that it begs evisceration, dismemberment and marination in sulfuric acid.
+I never thought I would use my blog to write a review about a movie, but this TV One biopic was so incredibly bad that it begs evisceration, dismemberment and marination in sulfuric acid.
 I broke down my frustration to other viewers who quickly suggested that I put it in my blog.
 I know I can’t do it like Gene Siskel and Roger Ebert used to, so I’ll just share how and where I felt they dropped the ball.
-So here goes.
+Here goes.

 Warning: Obviously, Here Be Spoilers…

 Trivia: The group was called “Switch” because of its members’ ability to switch instruments during live performances.
-This was a gimmick that you rarely, if ever, see in a live performance.
+This was a gimmick that you rarely, if ever, saw in a live performance.
 Especially today, considering how few of today’s young artists actually make music.

 More Trivia: Switch group percussionist, Phillip Ingram (2nd from the left in the picture below) is the brother of the late James Ingram, R&B Singer.

 The first question on everyone’s mind was, “Why him?”